KendyC/kendyc.github.io/ReadMe.md

 root@KenDCon:~# Technologist <•> "progress brings with it the amelioration of the human condition"

-<b>Summary</b>: Technologist made with 💚 in Virginia for the betterment of the 🌎 This just got real! 🤖
+<b>Summary</b>: Tech for good made with 💚 in Virginia for the betterment of the 🌎 • This just got real! 🤖

 Launching my official #Makerspace ~ #Hackerspace with #RPis from <a href="https://projects.raspberrypi.org/">Raspberry Pi Projects</a> and <a href="https://www.pi-top.com/">Pi-Top</a>.